-Before your vehicle was shipped from the factory, it was programmed in 30-second activation mode.
-The mode to which the vehicle was programmed may have been changed since it left the factory.
-To determine the mode to which your vehicle is programmed or to program your vehicle to a different mode, do the following:
+Your vehicle was originally programmed to the 30 second mode.
+The mode may have been changed since then.
+To determine the current mode, or to change the mode, do the following:

-- Follow the instructions for "Entering Programming Mode" listed previously. - Press the MODE button until HEADLAMP EXIT DELAY appears in the DIC. - Press the SET button until the arrow is before the mode you prefer.
+- 1. Follow the instructions for "Entering Programming Mode" listed previously. - 2.
+Press the MODE button until HEADLMP EXIT DELAY appears in the DIC. - 3.
+Press the SET button until the arrow is before the mode you prefer.